I want to use Google as a federated identity provider (IdP) in an Amazon Cognito user pool.

 - On your login endpoint webpage, choose Continue with Google.

-Note: If you're redirected to your Amazon Cognito app client's callback URL, then you're already logged in to your Google account in your browser.
+Note: If the page redirects you to your Amazon Cognito app client's callback URL, then you're already logged in to your Google account in your browser.
 The user pool tokens appear in the URL in your web browser's address bar.

-- Under Sign in with Google, choose your Google account and sign in.
+- Under Sign in with Google, choose your Google account, and then sign in.

 After you authenticate, you're redirected to your Amazon Cognito app client's callback URL.
 The user pool-issued JSON web tokens (JWT) appear in the URL in your web browser's address bar.